-Q-Sys offers the ability to use both Dante and/or AES67 to receive and transmit audio.
+Q-SYS offers the ability to use both Dante and/or AES67 to receive and transmit audio.
 However, AES67 does not require a license, which can make it appealing in many scenarios.

 Q: Does AES67 support redundancy?